HL7/davinci-ecdx/input/pagecontent/background.md

 - A human practitioner involved in approving/filtering the information provided.
   - A pre-existing agreement could be in place that allows data to be shared *without* human intervention.

-\* The payer's health record needs to be attributed based on the actual contributing provider.
-In other words, the record needs to be attributed to the individual that made the assertion.
-If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE and the HIE could act in the role of the data source.
-However, not all HIEs do this (and not for all records).
-Where attribution is not present or non-repudiable, then the HIE is *not acceptable* as the data source for most payer use-cases.
+\* For most payer use-cases, payers can not use the data if they cannot identify who is responsible for the clinical event (for example an observation, diagnosis, order, etc).
+Therefore, payer's health records needs to identify the provider who is making the assertion.
+This information is typically supplied by provider systems.
+An *Electronic Health Information Exchange* (HIE) that has the ability to validate the authorship of the information would also be an acceptable data source.
+However, not all HIEs do this (and not for all records) and they would *not* be acceptable data sources.
 {:.bg-warning}

 #### Steps